-- Attendance: Since this course is online, it is important to participate frequently in the class. - Late Work: Unless noted all assignments are due on Sunday by midnight each week.
-Late work will be accepted ONLY if you have contacted me prior to the due date either by e-mail or voice mail.
+- Attendance: Since this course is online, it is important to participate frequently in the class. - work will be accepted ONLY if you have contacted me prior to the due date either by email or voicemail.
 In general, late work is due the next week, and no late assignments may be turned in after one week from the original due date regardless of the reason.
 For every day an assignment is late, you will lose 10% of its grade.